-Mr. Tom A. Bruce Jones, Chairman, and Mr. Gianni Chiarva, Vice-Chairman are not independent due to their relationship with SJ International, which holds approximately 38.3% of the common shares of the Corporation.
-Additionally, Mr. Tom A. Bruce Jones is a shareholder of JJS, which is party to a services agreement with the Corporation.
-Mr. Gianni Chiarva is a majority shareholder of Stella S.p.A. and Stella International S.A., each of which is party to a services agreement with the Corporation.
-Mr. Daniel Picotte is a non-independent director on the basis that the law firm in which he is an equity partner provides services to the Corporation.
-Mr. Brian McManus is a nonindependent director as he is a member of the Corporation's management team, serving as the Corporation's President and CEO.
+Mr. Tom A. Bruce Jones, Chairman, and Mr. Gianni Chiarva, Vice-Chairman are not independent due to their relationship with SJ International, which holds approximately 31.1% of the common shares of the Corporation.
+Mr. Daniel Picotte is a non-independent director on the basis that Fasken Martineau DuMoulin LLP, a law firm of which he is a partner, invoices the Corporation on an ongoing basis for non-director legal services provided by lawyers other than Mr. Picotte.
+Mr. Picotte does not take part in any such services rendered and earns no remuneration in relation with amounts invoiced by this law firm to the Corporation.
+Mr. Brian McManus is a non-independent director as he is a member of the Corporation's President and CEO.

-The following directors are presently directors of the following reporting issuers: Mr. George J. Bunze is a director of Intertape Polymer Group Inc. (TSX).
-Ms. Katherine A. Lehman is a director of Navient Corp (Nasdaq:NAVI).
+The following directors are presently directors of the following reporting issuers: Mr. George J. Bunze is a director of Intertape Polymer Group Inc. (TSX: ITP).
+Ms. Katherine A. Lehman is a director of Navient Corp (Nasdag:NAVI).

-Independent directors hold meetings on a quarterly basis, which provides ample opportunity to discuss matters pertaining to the Corporation without the presence of management and non-independent directors.
+Independent directors hold meetings prior to each regularly scheduled Board meeting, which provides ample opportunity to discuss matters pertaining to the Corporation without the presence of management and non-independent directors.
 The Board is satisfied that this exercise enables the Board to conduct open and candid discussions which present a diversity of views and opinions.

 Mr. Tom A. Bruce Jones, Chairman of the Board, is not an independent director.
-Ms. Nycol Pageau-Goyette, an independent member of the Board, serves as Lead Director of the Board.
-Ms. Pageau-Goyette's responsibilities as Lead Director include: (i) ensuring that the Board functions independently of management of the Corporation and its subsidiaries; (ii) ensuring that independent directors have regular opportunities to meet to discuss issues without management present; (iii) chairing and setting the agenda for meetings of independent directors; and (iv) reporting to the Board of Directors on the discussions held during the meetings of the Independent Directors held during the year ended December 31, 2016.
+Mr. Simon Pelletier, an independent member of the Board, serves as Lead Director of the Board.
+Mr. Pelletier's responsibilities as Lead Director include: (i) ensuring that the Board functions independently of management of the Corporation and its subsidiaries; (ii) ensuring that independent directors have regular opportunities to meet to discuss issues without management present; (iii) chairing and setting the agenda for meetings of independent directors; and (iv) reporting to the Board of Directors on the discussions held during the meetings of the Independent Directors held during the year ended December 31, 2017.